MahamudM90/CREDIT-CARD-CHECKOUT/README.md

 ## CREDIT-CARD-CHECKOUT

-This is a health appointment form designed with HTML5 & CSS3 which is fully responsive and compatible to all major browsers⚕️
+This is a Credit-Card-Checkout form designed with which is fully responsive and compatible to all major browser

 ##### Home Page
 ![ScreenShot of Form](screenshots/a.png)